Great Movements of Feeling

 Ellen van Neerven has produced a piece of writing, Log on / live on, in response to this work.

 Helen Grogan’s practice is concerned with systems of observing, sensing, and locating.
-Like a ‘canary in the mine’ she is hyper-aware of the ethical tensions of the subject viewing an object, an audience viewing a performer, and seeks to disrupt this relationship that can be fraught with power imbalance. splitting open the surface on which it is inscribed (2018) is an exploration of the autonomy of an object.
+She is hyper-aware of the ethical tensions of the subject viewing an object, an audience viewing a performer, and seeks to disrupt this relationship that can be fraught with power imbalance. splitting open the surface on which it is inscribed (2018) is an exploration of the agency of an object.
 That is, how to work with an object with limited subjective impact and reveal its materiality and agency, encourage a more sympathetic relationship between viewer and artwork, and the place/architecture within which it sits.
 The work consists of a 15 minute choreographic score, enacted for three different restrictive camera views and a detailed stereo audio recording.
 A thin mirror-finish steel disk is forged, folded, and pressed by the score participant Shelley Lasica, revealing both resistance to her actions, and compliance to her force.
 The manner in which Lasica undertakes her actions is sympathetic and adaptive to the object’s response.
 All the while, the surface reflects the room, actions, and apparatus around it.
 The visual replay of this event within the exhibition is fractured and dispersed across three screens, while the sonic re-articulation manifests as a synchronised real time diegetic audio recording.
 The sum of this effect is the creation of an embodied sensorial empathy between viewer, artwork, and gallery space in which it sits.

 Sriwhana Spong's video work This Creature (2016) is also concerned with a softer side of emotion, but one attuned to the senses and connected to a historical figure.
 Spong ruminates on the female Medieval mystic, Margery Kempe, who wrote the first recorded western autobiography.
 She films from her vantage point on an iPhone while walking around Hyde Park where she feels the surfaces of objects, feeds birds and observes her surroundings.
 Meanwhile, a voiceover reads her diaryistic musings and thoughts on Kempe, who defied established institutions in favour of a relationship with God that was — in the manner of female mystics — through her senses.
 As a mystic, Kempe’s body was not experienced as a discrete entity to the world around but was, rather, emotionally and ontologically porous, open to the spiritual realm: an openness that was often expressed in fits of weeping.
 Spong also experiences the world around her in a sensorial, yet casual way – though without the gravity of religion.
 Her hands explore a stone wall and caress the curves of wrought iron fences.
 She writes: “I recently developed a desire to lick things, things like concrete, stone, architectural decorations…”.
 A doctor put this down to “re-experiencing the stage when children put everything in their mouths, “that period before the tongue can speak, before words get in between.”